astronomer/docs/software/install-airgapped.md

 **Note**: If you utilize features such as [third party ingress controllers](./third-party-ingress-controllers.md), you may need to synchronize other images not listed here.

 The images and tags which are required for your Software installation depend on the version of Astronomer you're installing.
-Image tags are subject to change, even within existing versions, for example to resolve critical security issues, and therefore not listed here.
+Image tags are subject to change, even within existing versions.
 To gather a list of exact images and tags required for your Astronomer Helm chart version, you can template the Helm chart and fetch the rendered image tags:

 ```bash